rohithb4560/KBC-SIMULATOR/README.md

- A simulator of popular television game show KON BANEGA CROREPATI, which is populary known as KBC.
+ <P>A simulator of popular television game show KON BANEGA CROREPATI,
+ which is populary known as KBC.
+This application provides real feeling of playing KBC</P>

  Game Link -
   https://kbc-simulator1.firebaseapp.com/